Visitor Parking at Purchase

 Which Lot Should I Choose?

-All other visitors should head directly to the West 1 parking lot.
 You’ll find pay stations located towards the Performing Arts Center (PAC) building complex.

 You’ll also find short-term parking meters in the West 1 and West 2 parking lots.

-More information about longer term and frequent parking options is available through the Office of Parking and Transportation.
+More information about longer-term and frequent parking options is available through the Office of Parking and Transportation.

 Know Your Destination: The Building is Key